auliahanifan/soccer/soccerapi/readme.md

 2. Make sure your CONFIGURATION is Ok.
 3. And you can run this app with `sh run.sh ` if you run in linux/macos environment or `.\run.ps1` if you run in windows with powershell , it install all dependencies.
 4. Or manually run with `python manage.py runserver` if all dependencies installed and database has been migrated.

+You can run it with docker:
-5. use docker-compose by run `sh run-docker.sh` .
+1. Use docker-compose by run `sh run-docker.sh` .
+Check that `run-docker.sh` file on the first line u have to make sure `--env-file` same as you want.
 But you have to change `DEBUG=False` first in `/soccerapi/settings.py` if you want to run in docker.

 ### Notes

 This app has been installed with Swagger.
 You can access it on `/` endpoints.